The beginner’s guide to using Pinterest for business

 More and more businesses discover that there’s another social platform with fantastic branding and content marketing potential other than the well-known Facebook, Instagram, LinkedIn or Twitter.
 (P)interested to find out the name of the platform we’re talking about?
 Yes, you’ve guessed it.
 It’s Pinterest, of course.

-Founded in March 2010, with 335 million monthly users worldwide, Pinterest is a social media platform that focuses on the image.
+Founded in March 2010, with over 433 million monthly users worldwide, Pinterest is a social media platform that focuses on the image.
 Thus, it works perfectly for promoting visual content.
 Any business can use Pinterest, but I would say that this platform is ideal for B2C businesses, and for specific types:

 - businesses that sell physical products (fashion, home decor items, home appliances, electronic devices, etc)